 41. PARTICULARS OF EMPLOYEES AND RELATED DISCLOSURE

 Particulars of employees and related disclosures are annexed herewith as Annexure IX asper Section 197 of the Act.

-There were no such significant / material orders passed by the Regulators during thefinancial year 2016-17.
+There were no such significant / material orders passed by the Regulators during thefinancial year 2020-21 except for the below.

-39. MATERIAL EVENT SUBSEQUENT TO THE DATE OF FINANCIAL STATEMENT
+44 MATERIAL EVENTS SUBSEQUENT TO THE DATE OF FINANCIAL STATEMENT

 | ||For and on behalf of the Board of directors of |